Optional Glucose Alarms

 Easy to set up and use

-Optional glucose alarms are easy to turn on, easy to customise low and high glucose alarm ranges and easy to adjust sound and vibration.2
+Optional glucose alarms are easy to turn on and easy to customise low and high glucose alarm ranges.2

 Accuracy at every level